ariannasg/optimizing-python/README.md

 ```

-This is an example of how to use the line_profiler using IPython.
+This is an example of how to use the line_profiler in IPython.
 In this case, we'll use line_profiler to get a more detail profiling of the
 login function in particular.
 ```